shpwrck/openshift-node-upgrade-mutex-operator/README.md

 metadata:
   name: example
 spec:
+  skipTLSVerify: false # Defaults to false if omitted
   canary:
     name: canary # Name of unpaused machineconfigpool to modify
   mutexRules: # List of existing mutexRules